 Retinopathy isn’t the only disease that rutin fights against.
 Rutin can also prevent another blood vessel condition called subconjunctival hemorrhage.
-This occurs when a blood vessel right under the conjunctival part of the eye bursts.
+This occurs when a blood vessel right under the conjunctiva part of the eye bursts.

 Often times you won’t even know a vessel has burst until you look in the mirror.
 If you notice the white of your eye is abnormally red, you may have a burst blood vessel.
 These burst vessels can be caused by the slightest of things, like a really strong sneeze or cough.
 Rutin works to strengthen the blood vessels to prevent breakage and leaking.

 Rutin can be found in supplement form, either in pills or in our Ocu-Plus Formula.
 But for best results, you’ll want to take some sort of supplement along with a healthy diet high in rutin.

 Supplements can be tricky because you need the right dosage.
 You’re better off seeing your doctor for this one instead of trying to figure it out yourself.
 Or, there are supplements like the Ocu-Plus Formula, which already come with the perfectly balanced amount of rutin along with 16 other vitamins and nutrients.

 Foods High in Rutin

 Foods are the easiest and most effective way to get your recommended rutin intake.
 The thing with regular pill supplements is that you’re only getting one nutrient, but with food, you’ll be getting a variety of vitamins along with the rutin.
 Here are some of our favorite foods that are high in rutin:

 - Buckwheat (they also make great pancakes, yum!)

 - Lime and Lemons

 Rutin is an essential bioflavonoid used to prevent retinopathy and other blood vessel-related conditions in the eye.
 Without rutin, we put ourselves at risk of developing weak vessels.
 Don’t let yourself be quite literally blindsided by your blood vessels and give them the care they deserve!